tinybirdco/zero-to-tinybird/content/query-patterns.md

     row_num = 1
 ```

 These queries do not narrow down the time range of interest.
 With anomaly detection and real-time data, we typically have a set of *time windows* of interest.
-In general, our time range of interest ranged from data from the most recent 10 seconds, to generating statistics over the previous third minutes.
+In general, our time range of interest ranged from data from the most recent 10 seconds, to generating statistics over the previous thirty minutes.

+### Scanning periods of interext

 If you have a data source with sensors that normally report every few seconds, it's likely that going ten seconds without a new report is a sign that a sensor is off-line.